JonJagger/cyber-dojo/caches/readme.txt

 2. the test dir
 3. the image name
 caches/languages_cache.json, app/models/languages.rb, and app/models/language.rb
-are designed so that the create page gets all the information it needs to display the languages and tests list via a *single* disk access.
+are designed so that the create choose-language+test page gets all the information it needs to display the languages and tests list via a *single* disk access.

 exercises_cache.json